 These practices vary widely, but conscientious breeders will always be willing to take back a puppy.

 Now that you have your list of questions to ask, it is time to think about what the breeder might ask you.

 You probably will not need to pass a home inspection or home visit as many rescue organizations require, but you might be expected to fill out an application and answer some questions.

-such thing as a dumb question; I am told, but some of these inquiries make me wonder if the asker was ready for a dog?
+I promised to tell you about some of the questions people ask me, the breeder.
+There is no such thing as a dumb question; I am told, but some of these inquiries make me wonder if the asker was ready for a dog?

 Of course, this is just my opinion, maybe you disagree.
 So here it is: Questions to ask breeders, NOT

-If you found this Questions to Ask Breeders Article Helpful, you might also want to check out these other pages if you are considering the adoption of a puppy.
+If you found this Questions to Ask Breeders Article helpful, you might also want to check out these other pages if you are considering the adoption of a puppy.